zen-ireland/zenireland.github.io/_posts/2019-09-14-zazen-days-in-galway-sunday-22nd-september-sunday-20th-october.md

 event_date: '2019-09-22'
 ---

-There will be a Zazen days in the Galway Zen Dojo on Sunday 22nd September and Sunday 20th October from 9am until 5pm.
+There will be Zazen days in the Galway Zen Dojo on Sunday 22nd September and Sunday 20th October from 9am until 5pm.
 Come for all or part of the day.

-For information please email: zengalway@gmail.com or call Tom: (086) 351 2750
+For information please email: zengalway@gmail.com or call Tom on (086) 351 2750